lundqvistr/manual_medfak_research_data/manual.md

 Having a good structure is simply fundamental for working efficiently, both for yourself during the project and in other contexts.

 #### Import and cleaning takes time
 In the typical statistics course you learn about procedures for analysis, often with neat and tidy datasets.
 So when the research on real data is begun, many less experienced researchers are surprised or even overwhelmed by the amount of time needed for importing data files and cleaning the data.
-Further, if the documentation for variables and codes is lacking, the analysis takes unnecessarily much time simply because you have to go back to other sources in order to find out what yoou are working with.
+Further, if the documentation for variables and codes is lacking, the analysis takes unnecessarily much time simply because you have to go back to other sources in order to find out what you are working with.

 #### Errors
 There are also often flaws end errors in the data.
 You can hope to find them early in the cleaning process, but even if they turn up later, a good structure simplifies finding and correcting these errors.